 Is this a passing phase or something else?

 How many children watch animated films with talking horses, or have picked up classic novels such as Black Beauty and have then decided that they must have a horse?
-Your child could be inspired to having a horse as a pet through a number of different mediums, whether that is a film, TV show or book.
-The important thing here is to establish whether having a horse is something that they have decided whilst being inspired through these mediums, or whether they hold a more long term interest.
+Your child could be inspired to have a horse as a pet through a number of different mediums, whether that is a film, TV show, or book.
+The important thing here is to establish whether having a horse is something that they have decided whilst being inspired through these mediums, or whether they hold a more long-term interest.

 Living your dreams through your child